 ]]>

-http://www.bartvdw.com/general/speaker/im-speaking-at-creativepro-week-2020/feed 0 731
+https://www.bartvdw.com/general/speaker/im-speaking-at-creativepro-week-2020/feed 0 731

-I’m speaking at CreativePro Week in New Orleans! http://www.bartvdw.com/general/speaking-at-creativepro-week-in-new-orleans http://www.bartvdw.com/general/speaking-at-creativepro-week-in-new-orleans#comments Tue, 23 Jan 2018 18:11:49 +0000 http://www.bartvdw.com/?p=595 Hi all!
+I’m speaking at CreativePro Week in New Orleans! https://www.bartvdw.com/general/speaking-at-creativepro-week-in-new-orleans https://www.bartvdw.com/general/speaking-at-creativepro-week-in-new-orleans#comments Tue, 23 Jan 2018 18:11:49 +0000 http://www.bartvdw.com/?p=595 Hi all!
 Well, the title already gave it away.
 I am indeed presenting two sessions during CreativePro Week from June 4–8, 2018 in New Orleans.
 There are so many reasons why I’m very excited about the trip.
 Let me explain.
 My top reasons for attending CreativePro Week The people First of all, it’s actually my…

 The post I’m speaking at CreativePro Week in New Orleans! appeared first on Bart Van de Wiele.